racheGW/TechBasics_Assignments/assignments/week11/assignment11_code_study.md

 5. then it return the total count found
 ---

-1. Takeaways: are there anything you can learn from the code?
+5. Takeaways: are there anything you can learn from the code?
 (How to structure your code, a clean solution for some function you might also need...)

+- exit with ctrl+c with signal.signal()
+- storing past data in .txt files

-1. What parts of the code were confusing or difficult at the beginning to understand?
+6. What parts of the code were confusing or difficult at the beginning to understand?

+- use of signal_handler(), signal.signal()
+- use of proxies
+- loop for reading the .txt file
+- class names

 - Were you able to understand what it is doing after your own research?
+After I did some research I was able to understand some of my issues with the code.
+However I think the code was still to advanced for my skill level to properly analyze.
 ---

-Extra notes